 STAT216, STAT217, & STAT332.

-Our staff is comprised of undergradute tutors and Department of Mathematical Sciences Instructors.
-These Instructors consist of both Mathematical Sciences graduate students as well as various teaching faculty.
+Our staff are undergraduate tutors, Department of Mathematical Sciences Instructors, and Gallatin College Instructors.
+These Instructors consist of both graduate students and teaching faculty.

-These undergraduate tutors have taken mathematics courses at least through M172 and come from a variety of majors such as mathematics, mathematics education, and engineering.
-We have between 4-8 tutors on staff at all times and the combined experience typically covers most course levels at any given time.
+These undergraduate tutors come from a variety of majors such as mathematics, mathematics education, and engineering.
+We have between 5-10 tutors on staff at all times and the combined experience typically covers most course levels at any given time.

-The MSC is a drop-in tutoring center supported by the student fees from the courses we tutor.
+The MSC is a drop-in tutoring center for certain eligible courses only.
 We scan student IDs to ensure students are enrolled in one of the courses listed above.

-We are sorry, but since the MSC is supported by student fees from courses we tutor, we cannot offer assistance for other courses.
+We are sorry, but the expertise of our tutors only covers that of the eligible courses listed above.
+We cannot offer assistance for other courses.